Logic – Lewis Carroll & Alice

 Lewis Carroll’s Life & Passions

 Lewis Carroll wrote logic puzzles and stories with hidden meanings much like Edgar Allan Poe, and many have wondered if the mystery of Carroll’s life may or may not hide exciting secrets of sex and drugs over a century before rock and roll invaded the British.
-Alice in Wonderland was published in 1865, a hundred years before the 60s celebrated the book with blacklight posters full of white rabbits, mushrooms and hookah smoking caterpillars.
-Unfortunately for the hippies, Carroll certainly used medications that gave him strange dreams, but unlike Poe he probably never did drugs for fun or had sex at all.
+Alice in Wonderland was published in 1865, a hundred years before the liberated 60s celebrated the book with blacklight posters full of white rabbits, mushrooms and hookah smoking caterpillars.
+Unfortunately for the hippies, Carroll certainly used medications that gave him strange dreams, but he lived a life much tamer than Poe’s.

-Carroll loved children, particularly girls, which doesn’t sound right no matter how you say it, and this hurt his reputation decades after his death in the 1930s and 40s when panic about pornography and pedophilia was on the rise, Freud was popular, and psychoanalysts were over-reading Alice’s adventures down the rabbit hole, warning concerned parents not to give a book with dangerous secret messages to their impressionable children.
-Carroll took nude photographs of children and shared the pictures with their parents, which is unsettling but nude child models were normal in European painting and Carroll was one of the first amateur photographers as the camera became available.
+Carroll loved children and girls, and this hurt his reputation decades after his death in the 1930s and 40s when panic about pornography and pedophilia was on the rise, Freud was popular, and psychoanalysts were over-reading Alice’s adventures down the rabbit hole, warning concerned parents not to give a book with dangerous secret messages to their impressionable children.
+Carroll took nude photographs of children and shared the pictures with their parents, which is unsettling, but nude child models were considered normal in European painting and Carroll was one of the first amateur photographers as the camera became available.

 Carroll had nine brothers and sisters growing up in a large family, mostly younger sisters, and he entertained them with imaginary games, magic shows, a family magazine, and puppet plays.
 At boarding school he defended younger boys from bullies, and each summer he gave lessons to the boys and girls of his father’s school in Croft.
 In 1851 he moved to Oxford for college, the oldest in England, and when he became a fellow he was entitled to teach for the rest of his life if he remained unmarried and celibate, which he did until he died.
 This kept him from having a family of his own, so he played with the children of his colleagues as he had his sisters and brothers, and many of his child friends wrote him loving letters for years after they were grown.
 Alice was one of these friends, as were her two sisters, the daughters of Carroll’s boss, Henry Liddell, a Greek scholar appointed dean of Christ Church College, Oxford by Queen Victoria.